One new case, two resolved

 Article content

-The Timiskaming Health Unit is confirming one new positive case of COVID-19 (#127) in the north part of the district of Timiskaming.
-The case is a contact of a confirmed case.
-The individual is self-isolating.
-Contact tracing has already been completed and close contacts have been notified.
+The Timiskaming Health Unit is confirming one new positive case of COVID-19 (#129) in the central part of the district of Timiskaming.

-Health unit officials are also reporting that two of the previously confirmed positive cases have been resolved.
-They are also reporting that seven previous positive cases have now been identified as the variant of concern from the UK.
+The case is under investigation and the individual is self-isolating.
+Contact tracing is underway and those who have been identified as close contacts have been, or are in the process of being notified.